RetroDECK/ES-DE/INSTALL-DEV.md

 /Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes/*
 ```

-ES will look in the following locations for the resources, in the listed order:
+ES-DE will look in the following locations for application resources, in the listed order:

 * \<home\>/.emulationstation/resources/
 * \<ES-DE executable directory\>/../Resources/resources/
 * \<ES-DE executable directory\>/resources/

-**Note:** The resources directory is critical, without it the application won't start.
+The resources directory is critical, without it the application won't start.

-And it will look in the following locations for the themes, also in the listed order:
+As well the following locations will be searched for themes, also in the listed order:

 * \<HOME\>/.emulationstation/themes/
 * \<ES-DE executable directory\>/../Resources/themes/
 * \<ES-DE executable directory\>/themes/

-A theme is not mandatory to start the application, but ES will be basically useless without it.
+A theme is not mandatory to start the application, but ES-DE will be basically useless without it.

-The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES-DE executable.
+As indicated above, the home directory will always take precedence and any resources or themes located there will override the ones in the path of the ES-DE executable.

 **Creating a .dmg installer:**